 Still, striving for more health and happiness is a good thing.
 So how can you increase your odds of success?
 The answer may lie in the size of your resolution.
 According to Kaizen, an ancient Japanese philosophy defined as using small steps for continual improvement, the best way to set goals is to make them so ridiculously tiny that they’re literally fail-proof.
 Do that, and you create a domino effect that can actually help you reach your big, ambitious goals faster.

-Ready to hear more?
+Ready to learn more?
 Here, Robert Maurer, Ph.D., faculty at the University of Washington School of Medicine, explains how Kaizen works, and shares five steps for putting it to work for you.

 “Just to preface this, big steps are not wrong,” says Maurer, author of One Small Step Can Change Your Life: The Kaizen Way and Mastering Fear.
 “Sometimes people are at exactly the right moment in their life to make a big change.
 But the research argues that for many of us, big steps lead to big falls, and that causes fear of failing.”
 That fear in turn activates the amygdala, the part of the brain that controls our fight-or-flight response.

 One of Maurer’s favorite examples involves using Kaizen to remember to floss your teeth.
 “The Kaizen small step would be to floss one tooth a night for a month,” he says.
 “What do you have at the end of one month besides one very clean tooth?
 A habit.”
-But before you take even that first simple action, Maurer wants you to back up even further.
+But before you take even that first simple action, Maurer wants you to back up further and set a game plan: